HathorNetwork/hathor-wallet/QA.md

 ### Token details screen
 1. Click on 'About Test Token' tab.
-1. Validate that all informations are correct (name, symbol, supply)
+1. Validate that all information is correct (name, symbol, supply)
 1. Copy the configuration string to use in later tests.

 ### Register / Unregister Custom Token